What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Bowl of Ichiran Ramen in Tokyo, Japan

-Ichiran Ramen is listed in almost every Foodie Guide to Tokyo – and it makes our list, too.
-What ranks Ichiran as one of the must-go restaurants in Tokyo is the unusual dining experience.
+Ichiran is listed in almost every Foodie Guide to Tokyo.
+Part of why it ranks so high is the unusual dining experience.

-Rather than waiters and dining tables, guests place their order at a vending machine and eat in a compartment reminiscent of a small library cubical.
-Secluded from neighbors and closed off to the waitstaff by a bamboo curtain, undistracted patrons can completely focus on their ramen experience.
+Here you actually eat in a compartment reminiscent of a small library cubical.
+Secluded from neighbors and closed off from the kitchen by a bamboo curtain, you can completely focus on the experience.

-The menu at Ichiran is simple, which makes ordering from the machine easy.
-Ramen, of which there is one lone choice (tonkotsu ramen), is the only main course on the menu.
+The menu here is simple, which makes ordering easy.
+Ramen is the only main course on the menu!
 All other items are side dishes or enhancements – such as extra pork, egg and drinks.

 Meal At Ichiran Ramen, Tokyo, Japan

 The ramen at Ichiran is good, really good.
-Even though it wasn’t our favorite Tokyo ramen, we highly recommend the experience.
-A bowl of ramen (sans any extras) costs about $8 USD, which makes Ichiran one of the most popular and affordable restaurants in Tokyo.
+Even though it wasn’t our favorite, we highly recommend the experience.

 Pan-fried gyoza from Harajuku Gyozaro in Tokyo, Japan

-Gyoza is another classic Japanese dish – some go as far to say a National Food – that was snatched from China in the 1940s.
-The dumplings are made from thin dough that is stuffed with a mixture of meat and vegetables.
+This is another classic Japanese dish – some go as far to say a National Food – that was snatched from China in the 1940s.
+Gyoza dumplings are made from thin dough that is stuffed with a mixture of meat and vegetables.

-Traditionally, gyoza are filled with a combination of pork, onion, cabbage, ginger, garlic, soy sauce and sesame oil.
-However, some modern gyoza shops and Japanese restaurants have started creating unique dumplings.
 Gyoza are prepared in four ways: pan fried (our favorite), boiled, steamed or deep fried – and usually come with 4 or 6 pieces per order.
-Often eaten as a snack, gyoza are one of the best cheap eats in Tokyo!
+Often eaten as a snack, they’re one of the best cheap eats in Tokyo!

 Harajuku Gyozaro